 Constitution Day - 4th August

-Where a public holiday (other than Sunday itself and Anzac Day) fall on a Sunday, the following Monday will be the public holiday
+Where a public holiday (other than Sunday itself and Anzac Day) falls on a Sunday, the following Monday will be the public holiday

 Palmerston has its own public holidays